Openclipart: Openclipart rebrand

 On April 15, 2013, Openclipart launched a new logo and updated their website design with a "scissors" logo.

 On March 12, 2014, Openclipart announced that Inkpad, an open-source drawing app for iPads, had released library integration to make the entire collection available to its users.

 Lockdown and DDoS attack

 On April 19, 2019, the site was taken offline by what was initially reported as a distributed denial-of-service attack, though Jon Phillips, one of the site's founders, appeared to be a victim of identity theft.

 On May 3, 2019, a plan for bringing the site back online was announced to roll out common features with a new codebase.

 Openclipart hosted by Fabricatorz Foundation

 On December 25, 2019, a statement was released that the site was being "gifted to the community" to be hosted with Fabricatorz Foundation and that new files could once again be uploaded to the library.
 In May 2020, the site's search feature was restored.

 2024

 In August 2024, Openclipart announced performance improvements to the site.

 In September 2024, Openclipart added PDF support and librarian tools to support editing of the collection.

+2025

+In September 2025, Openclipart released emails about the late Bassel Khartabil and how he entered the project before the Arab Spring.
+These emails likely are the first public record of Bassel Khartabil as well.
+Later that month, Openclipart announced official statistics that Openclipart has 193,352 clipart and intends to talk to every past user to get feedback about the future of the project.
+Openclipart further detailed that the project had added a new Openclipart Membership Program and added features to make sharing Openclipart even easier.

+In November 2025, Openclipart made an update with the addition of a new "Upload Remix" feature and a new way to discover clipart, the "Random Search Button".